Covington & Burling LLP - The Inside View

 Summer program components:

 Our interactive and individualized assignment system is the foundation of our program.
 We actively solicit input from summer associates on desired assignments and encourage them to try projects in multiple practice areas.
 Our substantive summer training programs include depositions, advocacy writing, communication skills, and transaction and settlement negotiations.
 Summer associates are also invited to participate in client and internal strategy meetings and court hearings.
 Finally, we ensure that our summer associates get to know our lawyers outside of the office through a variety of social events.
 We provide the opportunity for summer associates to take advantage of many of the cultural activities that our cities have to offer.
-Events include baseball games, concerts, wine tasting, and hiking.
+Events include sporting events, concerts, cooking classes, escape rooms, and theatre nights.

 Social Media